YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/TomorrowWeather.md

 {% endraw %}

 ## UI example {#UIExample}
-The following example shows how the TomorrowWeather template is used on the Clova app distributed by {{ book.OrientedService }}.
+The following example shows how the TomorrowWeather template is used on the Clova app distributed by {{ book.ServiceEnv.OrientedService }}.

 ![TomorrowWeather](/CIC/Resources/Images/Content-Template-TomorrowWeather.png)